Off-year election

-An off-year election in the United States typically refers to a general election held in an odd-numbered year when neither a presidential election nor a midterm election takes place.
+An off-year election in the United States is typically a general election held in an odd-numbered year when neither a presidential election nor a midterm election takes place.
 At times, the term "off-year" may also be used to refer to midterm election years, while the term "off-cycle" can also refer to any election held on another date than Election Day of an even-numbered year.

 Off-year elections during odd-numbered years rarely feature any election to a federal office, few state legislative elections, and very few gubernatorial elections.
 Instead, the vast majority of these elections are held at the county and municipal level.
 On the ballot are many mayors, a wide variety of citizen and legislatively referred incentives and referendums in various states, and many more local public offices.
 They may also feature a number of special elections to fill vacancies in various federal, state, and local offices.
 Jurisdictions that hold off-year elections require more frequent voting than jurisdictions that consolidate elections in even-numbered years.

 Background and rationale

 Off-year elections often feature far fewer races than either presidential or midterm elections and generate far lower voter turnout than even-numbered election years.

 While the fixed-term elections for U.S. president have always been held on even-numbered years, this was not always the case for congressional elections.
 Before Congress began to standardize elections for the House of Representatives in 1872, individual states could schedule theirs into the first months of an odd-numbered year.
 Senate elections were more problematic prior to the ratification of the Seventeenth Amendment in 1913.
 Under the original rules of Article 1, Section 3 of the U.S. Constitution, senators were chosen by state legislatures instead of direct elections.
-This meant that they were affected by legislative deadlock, and seats would remain vacant for months or years until their state legislatures could agree on who to send to the Senate.
+This meant that they were affected by legislative deadlock, and seats would remain vacant for months or years until their state legislatures could agree on whom to send to the Senate.

 The political calculations of incumbent politicians appears to be the most common thread over the years guiding decisions around election timing for the few states with off-year elections.
 The lower turnout also benefits well-organized special interest groups that often make up local political machines, making it easier for their favored candidates to capture more of a government.
 Even though large majorities from both major political parties want to shift to on-cycle elections, these interest groups have used their political power to slow down some but not all of the reform efforts, with California, Arizona and Nevada seeing significant success in shifting local elections on-cycle.